A characterisation of the category of compact Hausdorff spaces: Introduction

 \section{Introduction}

 Several characterisations of the class of compact Hausdorff spaces are available in the literature.
 For example, de Groot's Theorem asserts that compact Hausdorff spaces form the only non-trivial, productive and closed-hereditary class of topological spaces which are absolutely closed and preserved under closed images.
-See \cite[p.\ 51]{Wattel1968}, and \cite{FT1970} for a categorical translation of this result.
+See~\cite[p.~51]{Wattel1968}, and~\cite{FT1970} for a categorical translation of this result.
 The category $\KH$ of compact Hausdorff spaces and continuous maps has been widely investigated in categorical topology.
 There, the characterisation of subcategories of the category of topological spaces is an important concern.
-In this direction, Herrlich and Strecker showed that $\KH$ is the unique non-trivial full epireflective subcategory of Hausdorff spaces that is \emph{varietal} in the sense of Linton \cite{Linton66}.
-See \cite{HS1971}, and also \cite{Richter1996}.
+In this direction, Herrlich and Strecker showed that $\KH$ is the unique non-trivial full epireflective subcategory of Hausdorff spaces that is \emph{varietal} in the sense of~\cite{Linton66}.
+See~\cite{HS1971}, and also~\cite{Richter1996}.

 A common feature of these characterisations is that they are all relative to an ambient class of topological spaces.
-To the best of our knowledge, the only abstract characterisations of the category of compact Hausdorff spaces are due to Richter \cite{Richter1991, Richter1992}.
-For a discussion of his results, please see the end of this introduction.
+To the best of our knowledge, the only abstract characterisations of the category of compact Hausdorff spaces were provided in~\cite{Richter1991, Richter1992}.
+For a discussion of these results, please see the end of this introduction.